The Bible answers some of life’s biggest questions. These are the questions people all over the world seem to be asking:

 What happens after I die? is also answered in the Bible.
 Hebrews 9:27 says that “people are destined to die once, and after that to face judgment.”
 For those who have been reconciled to God by faith in Christ, there is no condemnation (Romans 8:1).
 For the Christian, to be absent from the body is to be present with the Lord (2 Corinthians 5:8), but, for those who do not know Christ, there is only a “fearful expectation of judgment” (Hebrews 10:27).
 Death is only a transition to eternity.
 People, made in God’s image, will live forever either in God’s presence or banished from Him in eternal punishment.

 Death is not the only end in sight.
 The Bible tells us that history is headed somewhere.
-God intends to create new heavens and a new earth—a replacement for the one that was spoiled by sin.
+God intends to create new heavens and a new earth—replacements for what was spoiled by sin.
 The new one will be filled with God’s righteousness (2 Peter 3:16).
 Christians are told to wait patiently for that day, since Christ could return at any time and bring all of God’s plans for earth to culmination.